 If you have any customer service complaints you can call your district’s respective complaint headlines.

-WAPDA organizes your utility bills.
-You can pay your bills to a bank and other facilities or you can also pay them online, using their provided websites.
-You can also check the bills online.
+WAPDA regulates your utility bills.
+You can submit your bills through a bank and other facilities or you may also pay them online, using their respective websites.
+Bill checking is also an option available online.

 If you have a wrong reading on your bill or something else wrong with your bill you can take it to the closest WAPDA office to get it inspected.